zaanwar/GWAS_Catalog_Pipeline/README.md

 # GWAS Catalog Pipeline
 ## COMP383/483 Group 8 - Geraldine San Ramon, Zain Anwar, Jessie Chen

+### Packages you may have to install prior to running
+The R Script includes code that will install the packages, but just in case, you may also want to have it installed beforehand.
+R: gwasrapidd (https://github.com/ramiromagno/gwasrapidd), biomaRt, dplyr

 ### How to use (for test input)
 Once you have cloned the repository into your directory using this command,
 <br>